wit-computing/ewd-examples-2019/readme.md

-# Enterprise Web Dev 2019
+# Web App Dev 2 2019

-Code Examples from Enterprise Web Dev module on the M.Sc. in Enterprise Software Systems, Waterford Institute of Technology.
+Code Examples from Web App Dev 2 module, Waterford Institute of Technology.

 ## Installation and useage

 Run ``npm install`` in the root of the cloned directory to install dependencies.

-The codes examples used in lectures are contained in the relevent weekly directories.
+The codes examples used in lectures are contained in the relevant weekly directories.

 To execute an example script(e.g. example-script.js), use ``npx babel-node example-script.js`` at the command line in the relevant example directory.